microsoft/fluentui/packages/react-examples/src/react-charting/VerticalBarChart/docs/VerticalBarChartBestPractices.md

 - The bar labels are shown by default.
 Set the `hideLabels` prop to hide them.

 - Use the `barWidth` prop to customize the width of each bar in the chart.
 When set to `undefined` or `'default'`, the bar width defaults to 16px.
-When set to `'auto'`, the bar width is calculated from padding values.
+When set to `'auto'` (which is only applicable to string x-axis), the bar width is calculated from padding values.
 For a fixed bar width, specify an absolute pixel value like `40`.

 - Use the `maxBarWidth` prop to limit the width of bars to a specified number of pixels.